 English 9, Honors

 This course is for students with superior language and reading skills.
 The English I Honors Program is devoted to a chronological study of world literature with emphasis on the epic literature of various nations and cultures.
-Critical analysis, advanced writing assignments, independent reading and literary research are required.
+Critical analysis, advanced writing assignments, independent reading, and literary research are required.

 English 10, Honors

-English 12, Advanced Placement Literature and Composition
+English 12, AP English Literature and Composition